-F. Relative Exchange and Interest Rates vs. Manufacturing Output
+3.6 Relative Exchange and Interest Rates vs. Manufacturing Output

 A primary implication of the model is that the relative productivity levels in the complex goods sector drive the real exchange rate and the interest rate differential of the two countries.
 In the main text, we proxy for this level of productivity using aggregate economic labor productivity for the two economies.
 Here we report regressions using quarterly changes in the quantity index of "Production in total manufacturing" reported by the OECD.
-Tables IAV and IAVI report the results for exchange rates and interest rates, respectively.
-As the tables show, the results using this proxy provide additional support for the model mechanism, and if anything are stronger than the results using aggregate productivity.
+Tables D-5 and D-6 show the results for exchange rates and interest rates respectively.
+As the tables show, the results with this proxy again provide support for the model mechanism, and are if anything stronger than the results using aggregate productivity.

-G. Cross-Sectional Asset Pricing Tests
+3.7 Cross-sectional Asset Pricing Tests

-In Tables IAVII and IAVIII we report the standard cross-sectional asset pricing tests using the IMX factor applied on the currency portfolio sorted on the import ratio and on the currency portfolio sorted on the forward discounts, respectively.
+In this section we report the standard cross-sectional asset pricing tests using the IMX factor applied on the two sets of test assets - currency portfolio sorted on the import ratio and on the forward discounts - separately.

-H. Contemporaneous relations of IMX Strategy
+3.8 Contemporaneous relations of IMX Strategy

-In this section we repeat the analysis of Table V in the main text using returns to the IMX strategy in place of real exchange rates.
-Table IAIX reports the results.
+In this section we repeat the analysis of Table 5 in the main text using returns to the IMX strategy in place of real exchange rates.
+Table D-9 reports the results.
 We first regress IMX returns on the relative productivity of G10 producer and commodity countries described in the main text.
 While the relation is slightly weaker, (the p-value is 10.5), we find qualitatively the same relation: returns to the IMX strategy are high when productivity in producer countries increases relative to commodity countries.
 For the variables related to commodity prices and trade costs, we find if anything stronger contemporaneous relations.
-IMX returns are high when trade costs and commodity prices rise, consistent with the implications of the
+IMX returns are high when trade costs and commodity prices rise, precisely consistent with the implica-